pinkpong111/governance-rules-theory/README.md

 ## 8. Seed Handover

-AI-designed seeds remain bounded by invariant global principles defined at the highest layer.

 ### 8.1 The Lifecycle of Seed Design

 Seeds — the meta-rules that govern how agents build their own rules — are not permanently designed by humans.
 Seed design responsibility transfers as the system matures.